tldr-pages/tldr/pages/linux/checkupdates-aur.md

 # checkupdates-aur

-> Tool to check pending updates in Arch User Repository (AUR).
+> Tool to check pending updates from the Arch User Repository (AUR).
 > More information: <https://metacpan.org/dist/OS-CheckUpdates-AUR>.

 - List pending updates for AUR packages: